yevheniiairapetian/todo-app/README.md

 # Gimme Task App

 This project contains a To-Do App created with React, Material UI, and Firestore.
 Users can register with an email address, and then add and manage their daily tasks in a responsive frontend interface.
+The app is deployed to Netlify.

 Read more about:
 - [Netlify](https://www.netlify.com/)